emwap/stream-paper/paper.md

 \paragraph{\bf EDSLs}
 The stream representation in this paper is used by the stream library in the Feldspar EDSL [@FeldsparIFL2010].
 It is also used as an intermediate representation in recent work on adding data flow networks on top of Feldspar [@aronsson2015stream].

+# Acknowledgements

+This research was funded by the Swedish Foundation for Strategic Research (in the RAWFP project).

 # References